| CHAPTER D7 THE QUICK AND THE DEAD |

 “destroyed”; Re 20:14 death

-the exact time when the new birth makes saints spirits rather than mortals by
+time when the new birth makes saints spirits rather than mortals by giving them

-giving them spirit bodies, we must agree it happens before the mortal body hits
+spirit bodies, we must agree it happens before the mortal body hits the grave

 We can understand Nicodemus’ confusion: Even